X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$ and $0.55<z<0.75$ Redshift Range: Results

-In the second step, we further investigate the robustness of our background estimate by fitting the entire surface brightness profile with a single beta-model profile.
+In the second step, we further investigate the robustness of our background estimate by fitting the entire surface brightness profile with a single-beta model profile.
 All the profiles are inspected by eye and fitted with {\tt sherpa} following the {\tt ciao} thread\footnote{See {\tt http://cxc.harvard.edu/ciao/threads/radial\_profile/.}}.
-We find that the values $bck_{1bfit}$ obtained with a single beta model are on average 30\% lower thant $bck_{flat}$, which may simply indicate that a single beta model is not sufficient to catch the rapid increase of the surface brightness in the center of cool core cluster.
-Therefore, we repeat the fit with a double beta model.
-The results are shown in Figure \ref{bckfit} for the soft and hard band images, in the low and high redshift bins.
-We find that, on average, there is a good agreement within a few percent \footnote{We find only one source with strongly discrepant $bck_{2bfit}$ and $bck_{flat}$ values in the soft-band, high redshift bin.
+We find that the values $bck_{1bfit}$ obtained with a single-beta model are on average 30\% lower than $bck_{flat}$, which may simply indicate that a single beta model is not sufficient to catch the rapid increase of the surface brightness in the center of a cool-core cluster.
+Therefore, we repeat the fit with a double-beta model.
+The results are shown in Figure \ref{bckfit} for the soft- and hard- band images, in the low and high redshift bins.
+We find that on average, there is a good agreement within a few percent. \footnote{We find only one source with strongly discrepant $bck_{2bfit}$ and $bck_{flat}$ values in the soft-band, high redshift bin.
 In this case we assume the largest value of the background, obtained with the fit.
-This holds in both bands and in both redshift intervals, showing that there are no effects related to the different physical scales sampled to estimate our background.} By performing a direct fit of the $bck_{flat}-bck_{2bfit}$ relation, we find that in the low redshift bin $bck_{2bfit}$ is in average 12\% and 8\% lower than $bck_{flat}$ in the soft and hard band, respectively, while the slope is consistent with unity within the errors.
-In the high redshift bin, we find that $bck_{2bfit}$ is on average 10\% lower and 11\% higher than $bck_{flat}$, in the soft and hard band, respectively, while the slope is still consistent with unity.
+This holds in both bands and in both redshift intervals, showing that there are no effects related to the different physical scales sampled to estimate our background.} By performing a direct fit of the $bck_{flat}-bck_{2bfit}$ relation, we find that in the low-redshift bin $bck_{2bfit}$ is in average 12\% and 8\% lower than $bck_{flat}$ in the soft and hard band, respectively, while the slope is consistent with unity within the errors.
+In the high-redshift bin, we find that $bck_{2bfit}$ is on average 10\% lower and 11\% higher than $bck_{flat}$, in the soft and hard band, respectively, while the slope is still consistent with unity.
 We apply this average correction to the background, and verify that the photometry is only marginally affected.
-However, both methods provide values in good agreement, and, at the same time, do not guarantee a control on the actual surface brightness fluctuations in the inner 1.2 arcsec, which still remain an unavoidable uncertainty in this kind of study.
+However, both methods provide values in good agreement, and at the same time, do not guarantee a control on the actual surface brightness fluctuations in the inner 1.2 arcsec, which still remain an unavoidable uncertainty in this kind of study.